Compliance intelligence

 As digitisation expands, so does the compliance surface around it.

-LexVisual is built around the obligations a modern digital business keeps running into — organised by the situations that create them, not just by the laws that contain them.
+LexVisual is built around the obligations a modern digital business keeps running into — across the EU, UK, US, and Canada — organised by the situations that create them, not just by the laws that contain them.
 Each obligation has been reviewed by someone who has worked with it.
 Not scraped.
 Not summarised by AI.
 Editorial, not algorithmic.

 Privacy & data protection

-The obligation to collect, handle, and protect personal data lawfully.
-The foundational layer, everything else builds on it.
+The obligation to collect, handle, and protect personal data lawfully — the foundational layer everything else builds on.

 AI & automated decision-making